sjamthe/Self-Driving-Car-ND-Advanced-Lane-Lines/README.md

 calibrate-camera.py program is used to calibrate a camera image from lenses distortion.
 The input to the program is at least 9 chessboard images taken by that camera in several different angles (slant positions etc).
 The output from the program is a file named calibration.json that contains camera Matrix and distortion coefficients returned by cv2.calibrateCamera.

-## Step 2 - Create warp matrix to see top view of the road from 3D image
+## Step 2 - Create transform matrix to see top view of the road from 3D image
 warped.py program helps us to change a 3D perspective to a 2D view so we can see the road lanes in parallel instead of merging in the horizon.
 It uses cv2.getPerspectiveTransform function to get a 3x3 matrix that can be used to warp the image from 3D to 2D.

 You need to run this program only once for a setting of the camera on the mount.
 Once the camera is mounted take pictures that clearly show a grid with vertical and horizontal parallel lines.